Vista Social

 Why?

-While it isn’t common practice, there are a handful of reasons where deactivating your client’s IG account might makes sense:
+While it isn’t common practice, there are a handful of reasons why deactivating your client’s Instagram account might make sense:

 Finally, you should inform your client about the differences between deactivating and permanently deleting your Instagram account.